Leek and Bacon Quiche

 Clean the leeks thoroughly and slice them into thin rings.

 Dice the bacon and fry it in a pan until crispy.
-Add the leek rings and sauté in the bacon fat for about 5 minutes until softened.
+Add the leek rings and sauté in the bacon fat for 7–8 minutes until very soft but not browned.

 Grate the cheese.

 In a bowl, combine the leeks, bacon, and cheese.
+Let cool completely.
 Spread the mixture evenly over the pre-baked crust.

-In another bowl, whisk together the sour cream and eggs.
+In another bowl, whisk together the sour cream, milk and eggs.
 Season with salt, pepper, and freshly grated nutmeg.
 Pour the mixture evenly over the filling.